the latina dance project

 Black and Latinx choreographers

 The BlakTinx Dance Festival gives Latinx and Black choreographers an opportunity to celebrate and share their unique and important voices.
 Premiering in 2013 in Los Angeles, California.
-Licia Perea, LDP founding member, produced the first BlakTinx Dance Festival at the Bootleg Theater.
-After it became an annual show, the Bootleg Theater became a contributing co-producer for several years.
+Licia Perea, LDP founding member, produced the first BlakTinx Dance Festival at the Bootleg Theater with Alicia Adams.
+After it became an annual show, the Bootleg Theater has been a contributing co-producer.